sbyrom2/yrec_tools/README.md

 Look at the inlists for a model- what choices do you want to make for atmosphere boundary condition, rotation, nuclear reaction rates, timestepping, etc?
 I tend to change things by hand in the file for this first run, but something like createnmls2.pro can make these changes programmatically if you prefer that.

+Recommended: update_nml.py contains the function update_namelists() that allows you to easily change variables in namelists.

 Run the solar model, as well as models with slightly different mixing length and helium abundance.
 Interpolate and run a few models again, and interpolate again, getting a relatively close calibration.
 Technically I think there is code to do this automatically, but I don’t think I’ve ever actually done it that way.

 At this point I generally create a sparse grid of models (often just the corner of the grid- maximum and minimum mass, maximum and minimum metallicity, as well as the base model) in order to check that the numerics will run for a range of cases (e.g. all models will make it up to the tip of the giant branch or whatever the metric of interest is).

 **File List**

+Recommended: make_modelgrid.py

+make_modelgrid.py allows you to create a grid of models that vary in mass and metallicity.
+It is the most up-to-date and well-documented way to create a file list.
+If you want to vary other quantities such as rotation or mixing length, look at Jamie's older files:

 createnmls2.pro